Mamoud26/ST-ERP-Den/README.md

 The real data (S4\_OST) used in the example is available with the EP\_den implementation [here](\url{https://www2.le.ac.uk/centres/csn/software/ep_den}); however those recordings and their denoised versions using EP\_den are also available in the folder [RealDataERP](https://github.com/Mamoud26/ST-ERP-Den/tree/master/RealDataERP).

-Other recordings could be found [here](https://www2.le.ac.uk/departments/engineering/research/bioengineering/neuroengineering-lab/software).
+Other examples of real data recordings are available [here](https://www2.le.ac.uk/departments/engineering/research/bioengineering/neuroengineering-lab/software).

 B. On the Evaluation tab:
 -------------------------